Ningali Cullen: National Sorry Day

 Cullen was a member of the National Stolen Generation Working Group established following the release of the Bringing Them Home report on 26 May 1997.
 She was responsible for the Journey of Healing initiative launched on 26 May 1996, and following Carol Kendall's resignation due to ill health was elected Co-Chair of the Committee.

 In 2000, over 250,000 people marched across the Sydney Harbour Bridge as part of the Corroboree 2000 Bridge Walk.
 Following this demonstration, the Federal Government announced plans to construct Reconciliation Place.
 The initial plans were criticised as the community had not been consulted.
 Cullen was involved in the redesign of Reconciliation Place, organising consultation with members of the Stolen Generation and their families.
 She also arranged interviews with staff from the institutions and foster carers.

 Later life

 Ningali married her second husband, Derick Cullen, in 2003.
+She reconnected with her daughter Ali Cobby Eckermann, who had been adopted shortly after birth.

-She died on 10 May 2012.
+Cullen died on 10 May 2012.